40-percent/40percent-wiki/boards/vault35.md

 A 40% user named Calvin produced a Topre variant of the HHKB Vault35 PCB and designated it the [Travaulta](https://github.com/calvin-mcd/travaulta-files).

+Calvin is also the author of [universal-vault](https://github.com/calvin-mcd/universal-vault), an open source drop-in PCB for HHKB Vault35 cases that tries to cover as many alpha layouts as possible while maintaining the original bottom row of the vault35.

 Another 40% user by the name of jlw_ took it upon himself to design and produce a series of Vault35 PCBs by the name of "Pip Bois".
 Layout options included HHKB Universal, HHKB Katana, WKL Katana, WKL Ortho soldered, WKL Ortho hotswap, and WKL Universal.